purplesyringa/site/blog/webp-the-webpage-compression-format/index.md

 // Look ma!
 No noise!
 ```

 Why `readPixels` is not subject to anti-fingerprinting is beyond me.
-Anyway, it doesn't sprinkle hardly visible typos all over the page, so that works for me.
+It does not sprinkle hardly visible typos all over the page, so that works for me.

-WebGL only reliably supports textures up to `2048x2048`, so some bounds have to be updated.
+WebGL only reliably supports textures up to `2048x2048`, so some bounds need to be updated.

 This code minifies to about 550 bytes.
 Together with the WebP itself, this amounts to `44 KiB`.
-In comparison, gzip was `92 KiB` and brotli would be `37 KiB`.
+In comparison, gzip was `92 KiB`, and Brotli would be `37 KiB`.

 ### Polishing

 One thing I hate about this solution is the goddamn flicker.

 As `await` is implicitly rewritten to use promises, the browser believes that the script has finished execution before the WebP is downloaded.
-There's nothing in the DOM yet, so the browser shows an empty white page.
+There is nothing in the DOM yet, so the browser shows an empty white page.

-A hundred milliseconds later, the WebP is loaded, decoded, the HTML is parsed, CSS is downloaded, styles are computed, and only then is the DOM rendered to screen, replacing the nothingness.
+A hundred milliseconds later, with the WebP loaded and decoded, the HTML parsed, CSS downloaded, and styles computed, is the DOM rendered to the screen, replacing the nothingness.

 A simple way to fix this is to keep the styling and the top of the page (about `8 KiB` uncompressed) in the gzipped HTML and only compress the content below the viewport with WebP.
 It's still going to feel junky when refreshing the page below the viewport, but it's still manageable.

 Another nuisance is scroll behavior.
-Scroll position is usually retained upon refresh, but when you're at `Y = 5000px`, you refresh and the page is `0px` tall, it's reset.
+Scroll position is typically preserved upon refresh, but when you're at `Y = 5000px`, you refresh, and the page is `0px` tall, the position resets.
 Temporarily adding a really huge `<div>` helps with this.
-In addition, assigning to `document.documentElement.innerHTML` instead of calling `document.write` is necessary, because that updates the current document instead of replacing it with a new one.
+In addition, assigning to `document.documentElement.innerHTML` instead of calling `document.write` is necessary because that updates the current document instead of replacing it with a new one.

 ### Embedding

-Finally, let's decrease the latency just a little bit more by embedding the WebP directly into JavaScript.
+Finally, let's decrease the latency a tiny bit more by embedding the WebP directly into JavaScript.

 The simplest way to do that is to use a base64 data URL.
 Oh, but wouldn't it increase the blob size `1.33x`?
 Sure, but gzip offsets this effect almost entirely: